1 of 2 Colorado officers convicted in Elijah McClain's death after neck hold, ketamine injection

 BRIGHTON, Colo.
-(AP) — Jurors convicted a Denver-area police officer of homicide Thursday and acquitted another in the 2019 death of Elijah McClain, a Black man who was put in a neck hold, pinned to the ground and given an overdose of the sedative ketamine by paramedics.
+(AP) — Jurors convicted a Denver-area police officer of homicide Thursday and acquitted another of all charges in the 2019 death of Elijah McClain, a Black man who was put in a neck hold, pinned to the ground and given an overdose of the sedative ketamine by paramedics.

 Aurora police officer Randy Roedema was found guilty of criminally negligent homicide and third-degree assault by a 12-person jury.
-They found officer Jason Rosenblatt not guilty of multiple charges.
+They found officer Jason Rosenblatt not guilty.

 Roedema, who kept his head bowed after the verdict was read, faces up to three years in prison on the more serious homicide charge.
 Rosenblatt hugged his supporters as he walked out of court.